Poland

 Change in tax reliefs:

-Moreover, the annual limit of income earned by an adult child in education was increased.
+Considering the preferential annual tax reconciliation of a single parent, the annual limit of income earned by an adult child in education increased.
 The limit is 12 times the social pension value for December of a given year.
-For December 2024 it amounts to PLN 21,371.52.
+For December 2025, it amounts to PLN 22,54692.

-As of 1 July 2023, the possibility of using the tax relief for disabled child is not limited by the income limit of the taxpayer or the taxpayer and one’s spouse.
-This change applies to income (revenue) earned as of 1 January 2023.
-Currently, the condition for using the deduction for disabled child is that the taxpayer's income does not exceed PLN 56,000 in the tax year or that the income of the taxpayer and one’s spouse does not exceed PLN 112,000 in the tax year.
+Moreover, the possibility of using the tax relief for disabled child is not limited by the income limit of the taxpayer or the taxpayer and one’s spouse.
+This change applied to income (revenue) earned as of 1 January 2023.

 Relief for the return to Poland, relief for families 4+, and relief for working seniors